-Gaussian models provide an excellent effective description of a plethora of quantum many-body systems ranging from a large variety of condensed matter systems all the way to neutron stars.
+Gaussian models provide an excellent effective description of many quantum many-body systems ranging from condensed-matter systems all the way to neutron stars.
 Gaussian states are common at equilibrium when the interactions are weak.
 Recently it was proposed that they can also emerge dynamically from a non-Gaussian initial state evolving under non-interacting dynamics.
-In this work, we present the first experimental observation of such a dynamical emergence of Gaussian correlations in a quantum many-body system.
-For this, we monitor the connected fourth-order correlations during non-equilibrium dynamics.
-These dynamics are triggered by abruptly switching off the effective interaction between the collective degrees of freedom that we observe, while leaving the interactions between the microscopic constituents unchanged.
-Starting from highly non-Gaussian correlations, we observe a Gaussian description becoming increasingly accurate over time.
+Here we present the experimental observation of such a dynamical emergence of Gaussian correlations in a quantum many-body system.
+This non-equilibrium evolution is triggered by abruptly switching off the effective interaction between the observed collective degrees of freedom, while leaving the interactions between the microscopic constituents unchanged.
+Starting from highly non-Gaussian correlations, consistent with the sine–Gordon model, we observe a Gaussian state emerging over time as revealed by the decay of the fourth- and sixth-order connected correlations in the quantum field.
+A description of this dynamics requires a novel mechanism for the emergence of Gaussian correlations, which is relevant for a wide class of quantum many-body systems.
 In our closed system with non-interacting effective degrees of freedom, we do not expect full thermalization.
 This memory of the initial state is confirmed by observing recurrences of non-Gaussian correlations.
-Our study points to a natural way for Gaussian models to emerge in a wide class of (microscopically interacting) quantum many-body systems.

 Related to Project A03